pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/research.md

 <details>
 <summary>Abstract</summary><sub>
-We model the live streamer's problem as a mechanism with information intervention.
+We model the live streamer's problem as a mechanism design problem with information intervention.
 Finding the optimal mechanism is NP-Hard, while a simple mechanism provides a tight constant bound.
 The non-trivial impact of intervention on the allocation and payment rules is studied.
   </sub>
 </details>